-g) Setup Report
+f) Setup Report

 At the end of the process, the number of detected zones and lines and the number of installed ACSI devices are displayed on the screen.
-This screen will also tell the installer if a PTT Mic has been detected and installed.
-If so, a message telling that the Input 1 has been blocked will be displayed.

 It is important to check that this matches the expectations, otherwise you will have to do a manual configuration or solve potential problems carrying out a new autosetup process.